Who should apply?

 • If you earned an undergraduate degree from an institution (or institutions) in which English is the primary language, unofficial transcripts are sufficient.

 • If you earned an undergraduate degree from an institution (or institutions) in which English is not the primary language of instruction, a course-by-course credential evaluation is required to help us better understand your educational background and capabilities.
-SpanTran is a NACES-member company that has created a custom application for the School of Data Science to ensure you get the right kind of evaluation at a discounted rate.
-You can access their application by clicking here.
-For a full list of credential evaluators, visit NACES.
+IEE and SpanTran are NACES-member companies that have created custom applications for the School of Data Science at a discounted rate.
+We accept transcript evaluations from all NACES-member evaluators.

 If admitted to the School of Data Science and you decide to accept your offer, you will be required to submit official transcripts and proof of degree conferral prior to enrolling.
 Send official transcripts electronically to sdsadmission@virginia.edu or by mail to: